|

 To the rescue comes imaginary time, which treats time like a dimension of

-our universe in real time can be calculated from the state of our universe in
+the universe in real time can be calculated from its state in imaginary time.

-Moreover, singularities like the big bang don't interrupt the flow of
+Moreover, singularities like the big bang don't interrupt imaginary

 |